asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 tags: ['tdd']
 ---

-Developers, managers, and technical leaders often give advice indicating that unit tests are more important than TDD.
-They will make statements like _"As long as you are creating unit tests I don't care whether you write them first or last."_ This advice is unfortunate as it overlooks all of the benefits of TDD.
+Developers, managers, and technical leaders often say they don't care whether unit tests are written first or last, just as long as they get written.
+This is indicative of the belief that the existence of tests is more important than the method used to create them.
+Unfortunately, this advice disregards all of the benefits of test-driven development (TDD).

 ## Misunderstanding the Purpose of TDD

-There is a widespread misunderstanding in the industry about the purpose of TDD.
+There is widespread misunderstanding in the industry about the purpose of TDD.
 Often people believe that the primary justification for practicing TDD is the creation of unit tests.
-Believing this leads people to the conclusion that TDD is just one of many ways to arrive at having a unit test suite.
-However, this illustrates the most common misunderstanding when it comes to TDD: that TDD is a testing practice.
+This illustrates the most common misunderstanding of TDD: that TDD is a testing practice.

 When practicing TDD, a high quality unit test suite is a secondary benefit.
 It can even be considered a side-effect of the practice.
 TDD is a software design and development practice first and foremost.
 Those who believe writing tests last is equally beneficial are missing the significant software design and development benefits of the practice.